11. Graduate Student Involvement in Teaching

 Full-time graduate students may be appointed as sessional lecturers; however, the maximum of 12/hours/week not related to their graduate program of studies shall apply.back to top

 11.2.
 Academic Appointment of Students

-Students cannot maintain their status as a graduate student and commence an academic appointment at the University of Saskatchewan.
-Under unusual circumstances, exceptions may be made with the approval of the head of the academic unit in which the student is registered, the Dean of the CGSR and the Vice-President & Provost Academic.back to top
+As students approach completion of their graduate programs of study, they may be offered an academic appointment at the University of Saskatchewan or elsewhere.
+While the college does not wish to infringe on anyone's right to seek employment, graduate students should be urged to fulfill all requirements for their particular degree prior to taking up an appointment.
+Normally, a student cannot maintain status as a graduate student and commence an academic appointment at the University of Saskatchewan.
+Under unusual circumstances, exceptions may be made with the approval of the head of the academic unit in which the student is registered, the Dean of the CGSR, and the Vice-President & Provost Academic.